Gustavodacrvi/vue3-animated-carousel/README.md

 | activeItemIndex       | 0 | number | The index of the active item(childNode), changing this prop focuses on the item at the specified index. |
 | position       | 0 | number | Current scroll position, changing this prop updates the scroll position.
 Uses **scrollTop** when the **direction** is vertical and **scrollLeft** when it's horizontal.  |

+## v-models Initial Mount Precedence

+The initial mount precedence from higher to lower is "modelValue", "activeItemIndex", "activeItemIndex" and "position", that means if the initial **activeItemIndex** value is 3, the carousel would focus on the fourth item, however, if the initial value of **modelValue** is also 2, then the carousel will "ignore" **activeItemIndex** and go to the second page instead because modelValue has higher precedence.

 ## Props